Experienced Tax Attorneys

 10. Rothschild Bank AG - $11,510,000

 The Swiss Bank Program has created a strong incentive for Swiss financial institutions to voluntarily turn over detailed information about their account holders in order to protect themselves from the threat of a criminal case.
 If you have questions about an undeclared offshore account or are concerned that your bank has provided your account information to U.S. authorities, you need to speak with an experienced Maryland tax lawyer now.
-Contact Kevin E. Thorn at the Maryland offices of Thorn Law Group to discuss your situation.
+Contact us at the Maryland offices of US International Tax Advisors to discuss your situation.

 Back to the top